untool/mixinable/README.md

 ##### `define.async`

 All of the strategies described above return a `Promise` if one of their implementations does.
-If you want them to always return a `Promise` please use `define.async.{override,parallel,pipe,compose}`.
+If you want them to always return a `Promise` please use `define.async.{override/callable,parallel,pipe,compose}`.

 ##### `define.sync`

-If you want to make sure one of the strategies never returns a `Promise` please use `define.sync.{override,parallel/sequence,pipe,compose}`.
+If you want to make sure one of the strategies never returns a `Promise` please use `define.sync.{override/callable,parallel/sequence,pipe,compose}`.
 If you do, an `Error` will be thrown if a `Promise` is returned.

 ### Contributing